Verryx-02/spot_downloader/README.md

 **Hard Links & Symlinks:**
 The application uses hard links to prevent file duplication across playlists.
 On Windows, this may require running Command Prompt or PowerShell as **Administrator**.

-**Alternative:** If you encounter permission errors, the application automatically falls back to symbolic links.
-If both fail, please report the issue.

-**FFmpeg:** Windows users must install FFmpeg manually and add it to PATH ([installation guide](https://windowsloop.com/install-ffmpeg-windows-10/)).
+Windows users must install FFmpeg manually and add it to PATH ([installation guide](https://windowsloop.com/install-ffmpeg-windows-10/)).

 ### Help Us Test!